edgedb/edgedb/docs/edgeql/ddl/attributes.rst

 The attribute name must be distinct from that of any existing schema item in the module.

-*typename* is a possibly fully-qualified name specifying the data type of the new attribute; it must refer to a primitive type.
+The attributes are non-inheritable by default.
+That is, if a schema item has an attribute defined on it, the descendants of that schema item will not automatically inherit the attribute.
+Normal inheritance behavior can be turned on by declaring the attribute with the *INHERITABLE* qualifier.

 :eql:synopsis:`<subdefinition>`
     Optional sequence of subdefinitions related to the new attribute.

-    The following subdefinitions are allowed in the ``CREATE ATTRIBUTE``
+    The following subdefinitions are allowed in the ``CREATE ABSTRACT ATTRIBUTE`` block:
-    block:

-    * :eql:stmt:`SET <SET ATTRIBUTE>`
+    * :eql:stmt:`SET ATTRIBUTE`

 Examples